Generic Name: efavirenz, emtricitabine, and tenofovir (Oral route)

 This medicine may increase your risk of having serious mental or behavioral problems.
 Tell your doctor if you develop mood changes, strange thoughts, or any unusual behavior while you are using this medicine.

 Some people who have used this medicine developed serious skin problems.
-Stop using this medicine and tell your doctor right away if you or your child notice a severe skin rash, blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.
+Call your doctor right away if you or your child notice a severe skin rash, blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.

 This medicine may also increase your risk of developing fractures (broken bones).
 Ask your doctor about this if you have any concerns.

 This medicine may increase the risk of kidney problems.
 To lower this risk, avoid other medicines that can be harmful to the kidneys such as aminoglycoside antibiotics, certain other antiviral medicines, and NSAID pain medicines.

 This medicine does not decrease the risk of transmitting the HIV infection to others through sexual contact or by contaminated blood.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Avoid sharing needles with anyone.